 Church payroll records grow even more complex when you factor in the various pay stipends and allowances for employees.
 For example, how can churches tax the use of the church van or the costs of a priest living in the church house?
 These are complex accounting elements for both the faith-based organization and the people trying to track their earnings.

-These stipends further emphasize the importance of seeking outside accounting and payroll assistance if your church is unable to hire an expert full-time.
+These stipends further emphasize the importance of seeking outside church payroll services if your church is unable to hire an expert full-time.
 There are just too many moving pieces to leave these accounting steps open to one overworked employee or a few volunteers.

 Retaining Organized Records